 Engagement Ring Settings

+Do you prefer minimalist and classic engagement rings?
+Then this setting is right for you.
 Solitaire settings feature a single diamond fixed upon a metal band that can be set with pave diamonds or be completely sleek with no additional stones.

-Halo settings feature a center diamond that is surrounded by a circle of smaller diamonds referred to as accent stones.
+Halo settings feature a center diamond surrounded by a circle of smaller diamonds referred to as accent stones.
 This style can result in the illusion of a larger center stone and pairs wonderfully with either platinum or white gold.

-Also referred to as “antique”, vintage rings often feature Edwardian filigree, Art Deco symmetry and colorful gemstones.
+Also referred to as “antique”, vintage rings often feature Edwardian filigree, Art Deco symmetry and colorful types of gemstones.
 The pale tones of platinum and white gold emphasize bright stones like turquoise, amethyst, opal and blue enamel often used in vintage designs.

 Which Is Better – Platinum or White Gold?